Home » FAMILY » Holidays & Celebrations » How to Prepare for the Holidays

 Maybe you’ll come out with the groundhog in February and see who and what is left.

 Can I encourage you to face the next three months with courage and hope?
-Remember what 2 Timothy 1:7 says: God hasn’t given you a spirit of fear, but of power and discipline.
-Use this year-end season as a time of celebration – even this year.
+Remember what 2 Timothy 1:7 says: God hasn’t given you a spirit of fear but of power and discipline.
+Use this year-end season as a time of celebration – this year and every year, no matter what.

 While 2020 may have thrown the entire world off-kilter, God remains on His throne.
 He was not surprised by the natural disasters, the pandemic, the riots, or the increasing animosity towards believers around the world.